 If you have any questions regarding your master's program, feel free to contact your program director or chair using the information below.
 We want your transition into and through the program to be as smooth as possible, so please do not hesitate to ask questions.
 Again, welcome to our program and our scholarly community.

 Sincerely,

-Bill Davies Chair, Department of Justice, Law and Criminology (202) 885-2956 davies@american.edu
+Jane E. Palmer, Ph.D.
+Chair, Department of Justice, Law and Criminology (202) 885-3118 jpalmer@american.edu